aofarrel/verbose-fiesta/README.md

 ## Brief overview
 Dockstore folder: Documentation related to [Dockstore](https://dockstore.org/), a UCSC/OICR collaboration for bioinformatics workflows.

 Terra folder: Documentation related to [Terra](https:/terra.bio/), a Broad Institute platform for using bioinformatics workflows on a Google Cloud backend.
+This repo does *not* contain the notebooks I wrote for BYOD use cases because those are already [mirrored on ttt](https://github.com/aofarrel/ttt), but it *will* contain the markdown introduction of those workspaces.

 ## Index